 Matt and Michelle both know the quirks of the pub as well as the quirks of the local community extremely well (because they are part of it!)!

-The pub is not currently serving food but this is planned to be added soon.
+The pub is currently not serving food but the garden grill will be back in spring 2022.

 Families and well-behaved dogs are welcome.